diedraneous/resume/README.md

 **** Dr. Gerri Roberts ****
 Professor, IT/IS Specialist, Cat Lady

-[!TIP]"The enemy of success isn't failure, it's inaction" -- Alice Tapper
+> "The enemy of success isn't failure, it's inaction" -- Alice Tapper

 // Education //